Flies

 Head: Large, red compound eyes that cover most of its head

-Body: Look for 4 dark, longitudinal bands on the thorax (running from its head to the base of its wings); abdomen has striped or checkered markings with a yellowish underside
+Body: Look for 4 dark, longitudinal bands on the thorax; abdomen has striped or checkered markings with a yellowish underside

 Wings: One pair of membranous wings; slightly yellow near the body